ericfuerstenberg/crypto-trailing-dca/README.md

 # Crypto Bot
-Provides a dynamic stop-loss that automatically adjusts as the price increases or decreases (depending on mode specified).
+At it's core, crypto-bot provides a dynamic stop-loss that automatically adjusts as market price increases or decreases (depending on mode specified).
+This trailing stop-loss can be used in either a 'buy-mode', where the bot will actively monitor the market price for dips and attempt to execute a purchase on a down swing, or in the 'sell-mode', which executes a more complex strategy that releases coins to be sold once defined threshold values have been crossed and then places a trailing stoploss that attempts to follow the market price as it moves higher and capitalize on further upside.

 ## Sell Mode